gcobb321/icloud3_v3_docs/docs/chapters/1_getting-started-installing.md

-# Installing iCloud3, Setting up the HA Mobile App
+# Installing the iCloud3 Integration

 There are several steps that that need to be done to install and start using iCloud3 to track your devices.
 They are:

-1. Install iCloud3 from HACS (or manually).
+1. Install iCloud3 from HACS (or add it manually).
-2. Install and configure the HA Mobile App if you are using it on any of your tracked devices.
+2. Install and configure the HA Mobile App if you are using it on any of your tracked devices (optional).
-3. Set up the Lovelace Resource entry for the Event Log custom card component.
-4. Add the iCloud3 integrations component which adds iCloud3 and it's *Configure Settings* screens.
+3. Add the iCloud3 integrations component which adds iCloud3 and it's *Configure Settings* screens.
-5. Open the *Configure Settings > Menu Page 1* screen.
+4. Click the Gear Icon on the iCloud3 Integration screen to display *Configure Devices & Sensors* screen.
-6. Open the *iCloud Account & Mobile App* screen and set up your Apple iCloud account.
+5. Add your Apple Account on the *iCloud Account & Mobile App* screen.
-7. Log into your iCloud account and enter the 6-digit verification code.
-8. Open the *iCloud3 Tracked Devices* and add your iPhone to the tracked device list.
-9. Set up a Lovelace card for for your iPhone.
-10. Set up a Lovelace card for the Event Log.
-11. Restart Home Assistant.

-These steps are described below.
+6. Approve iCloud3 signing into your Apple Account on the *Authenticate Apple Acct Sign-in* screen
+7. Add iCloud3 devices you want to track on the *iCloud3 Devices* screen.

+Steps 1-3 are described below.
+Steps 5-7 (Adding and authenticating the Apple Account and adding tracked devices) are discussed later.

 ------

 ###  Installing iCloud3

-iCloud3 is not available on the HACS base integration yet.
-It will be added as an update to iCloud3 v2 once it has been released for general usage and has a sufficient number of users to insure a smooth transition.
-There are almost 7000 users now and  supporting a large number of people that might upgrade it at the same time is not feasible.

-However, it can be added to HACS as a custom repository.
-This provides all the benefits of HACS and ensures a smooth rollout.
+iCloud3 is available on the HACS and is installed using the same process as other HACS custom components.

 - **Using HACS to install iCloud3**
   1. Open HACS.